Czech Armed Forces: After 1992 (dissolution of Czechoslovakia)

-Structure
+Organization

 Czech military terminology and the Act No. 219/1999 define the Czech Armed Forces (Armáda České republiky) as the main part of the Armed Forces of the Czech Republic (ozbrojené síly České republiky).
 Other components are the Military Office of the President of the Czech Republic and the Castle Guard.

 Czech soldiers also serve in Ministry of Defence, military schools, Military Police and Military Intelligence.